Unsupervised Learning · Market Basket · 2025

 Targeted rules per customer profile

-Note on data interpretation: The dataset contains real purchase records, but product IDs and customer attributes have been masked for privacy.
-This means individual rules cannot be interpreted in concrete product terms, but the methodology, the structure of the segments, and the quality of the associations are fully valid and directly applicable to real retail contexts.
+Note on data interpretation: The dataset contains real transactions, but product IDs and customer attributes are masked for privacy.
+So the exact products are anonymous, but the methodology, segment structure, and strength of the associations remain valid and applicable to real retail settings.

 A Rich Retail Transaction Log

-The dataset covers 550,068 Walmart purchase records from 5,891 unique customers across 3,631 unique products.
-Each transaction includes both what was bought and who bought it, making it possible to link purchasing behavior directly to customer profiles.
+The dataset contains 550,068 Walmart purchase records from 5,891 customers across 3,631 products.
+Each record includes both the basket and the customer profile, which makes behavior-to-segment analysis possible.

-Key attributes available per transaction: gender, age group, marital status, city category, years in current city, product category, and purchase amount.
-The combination of behavioral and demographic data in the same record is what makes the two-step approach viable.
+Available fields include gender, age group, marital status, city category, years in current city, product category, and purchase amount.
+That mix of demographic and transactional data is what makes the two-step approach work.

 12 Distinct Customer Profiles

-K-Means clustering was applied to demographic attributes after one-hot encoding categorical variables and normalizing numerical ones.
-Multiple validation metrics (Silhouette Score, Davies-Bouldin, Calinski-Harabasz) were used to select k=12 as the optimal number of clusters, achieving a Silhouette Score of 0.91, indicating well-separated, cohesive groups.
+K-Means clustering was applied to demographic variables after encoding categorical fields and normalizing numeric ones.
+Multiple validation metrics selected k=12 as the best solution, with a Silhouette Score of 0.91, which indicates well-separated groups.

-The resulting segments are not arbitrary splits.
-They reflect clear, interpretable combinations of age, gender, marital status, and city.
+These are not arbitrary splits.
+The segments map cleanly to combinations of age, gender, marital status, and city.

 Cluster 1